MikaPetteriLundgren/ESP8266-thermometer/README.md

 The sketch needs ESP8266-thermometer.h header file in order to work.
 The header file includes settings for the sketch.

 If the MQTT connection has been disconnected, reconnection will take place.
-If the reconnection fails 10 times, Wifi connection is disconnected and initialized again.
+If the reconnection fails 5 times, device is restarted.

 It's possible to print amount of free RAM memory via serial port by uncommenting `#define RAM_DEBUG` line It's possible to print more debug information via serial port by uncommenting `#define DEBUG` line